wernerschuler/osTicket/README.md

   - Click Start --> Type and enter Remote Desktop Connection --> Enter the username and password for the VM

 - **Bring up the osTicket website:**
   - Copy and paste this URL into a web broswer: http://localhost/osTicket/
+  - Login with the credentials you created for osTicket

+- **Configure roles**
+  - Admin panel --> Agents --> Roles --> Add New Role
+  - Name: Supreme Admin
+  - Permissions --> Tickets --> Check all boxes
+  - Tasks --> Check all booxes
+  - Knowledgebase --> Check Premade --> Save Changes